oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    ```console
    select PARAMETER,VALUE from nls_database_parameters where parameter like '%NLS%CHARACTERSET';
    ```
-   In your ouput NLS_CHARACTERSET is the database Characterset and NLS_NCHAR_CHARACTERSET is the National Characterset.
+   In your output "NLS_CHARACTERSET" is the database characterset and "NLS_NCHAR_CHARACTERSET" is the national characterset.

    Sample output is shown below.